• Skip to primary navigation

 • Continue to whip the ingredients on low speed until they are well combined.

-• Add the shredded coconut flakes and mix by hand to make sure there’s no batter stuck to the bottom of the bowl. *The cake batter will be very thick.
+• Add the shredded coconut flakes and mix by hand to ensure the batter does not stick to the bottom of the bowl.

 collage showing cakes in pans.